jbristow/chain-hash/README.md

 Same as above, but instead of throwing away the data, it appends the data to the given output file.

-> WARNING: This process doesn't check for file existence.
-Unless Jon removes
-> this message, assume that using an existing file as the output target will
-> ADD all of the data to the end of that file.

 #### Fetch a specific piece.

 ```bash